-For over 300 million years now, trees have existed on this planet.
-The importance of trees should be taught from a young age.
-And sharing some facts about forests for kids can be an interesting way to do that.
+Trees have existed on this planet for over 300 million years.
+The importance of trees should be taught to children from a young age, and sharing some facts about forests for kids can be an interesting way to do that.

 Trees were the home to our arborealiLiving in trees. ancestors.
-They dominate about one-third of the earth’s surface.
-Besides being our source of oxygen, they form an ideal habitat for animals and birds.
+They dominate about one-third of the earth’s surface, and besides being our source of oxygen, they form an ideal habitat for animals and birds.
 We may not live on trees, but we certainly cannot live without them.

-However, very often, trees are taken for granted.
-Hence, the exploration of this post will help kids learn the importance of trees through some interesting facts on forests.
+However, trees are often taken for granted.
+Hence, this post explores some interesting facts about forests to help kids learn the importance of trees.

 Types Of Forests